Azure/iot-central-compute/README.md

 # iot-central-compute

-A simple way to do data transformation, compute, and data enhancement on data sent to Azure IoT Central
+A simple way to do data transformation, compute, and data enhancement on data sent to Azure IoT Central ([demo video](https://youtu.be/aV3fNHhyZN4))

 # Introduction